 We Stand at the Dawn of the Thorium Age

-The Liquid Fluoride Thorium Reactor is the key to producing life-saving cancer treatments and clean, reliable, sustainable energy.
+The Lithium Fluoride Thorium Reactor is the key to producing life saving cancer treatments and clean, reliable, sustainable energy.

 The LFTR Advantage

 Only the two-fluid design of our LFTR (pronounced “lifter”) can harness the full potential of thorium to be used for not only sustainable power, but also for life-saving cancer treatments.
 These advantages will bring about a new revolution in medical and industrial technology.

 A Revolution in Sustainable Energy

 Our mission is to supply the world with energy that is: